 DevTools includes a full source-level debugger, supporting breakpoints, stepping, and variable inspection.

-When you open the debugger tab, you should see all the libraries for your application listed in the bottom left screen (under the Scripts area), and the source for the main entry-point for your app in is loaded in the main app source area.
+When you open the debugger tab, you should see the source for the main entry-point for your app loaded in the debugger.

 To set a breakpoint, click the left margin (the line number ruler) in the source area.
 Clicking once sets a breakpoint, which should also show up in the Breakpoints area on the left.
 Clicking again removes the breakpoint.

 The call stack and variable areas

 When your application encounters a breakpoint, it pauses there,

 and the DevTools debugger shows the paused execution location